sayedmhussein/WeeControl/README.md

 Still this project is in its initial developing stage, lots of bugs are expected at the current time, I wish that the project will be ready soon to be released in alpha stage to identfy bugs.

 ## Troubleshooting
-**Not Ready**
-In this section you will be able to highlight how your users can become troubleshooting masters for common issues encountered on your project.
+<del>In this section you will be able to highlight how your users can become troubleshooting masters for common issues encountered on your project.</del>

 ## Credits and acknowledgments
-**Not Ready**
 Appreciate the opensoure community for inspiring and supporting such project:

 * The Markdown Guide [Markdown Guide](https://www.markdownguide.org).